 Not only that, but dirt particles attract more condensation and the goggle will then be more likely to fog up.
 Always have the small soft cloth inside your jacket that came with the goggle – and use that to dab the lens (rather than wipe).
 Make sure it’s dry as a wet cloth will make smear just like your finger.

-If your goggle is seriously covered in snow, then you’ll need to shake, dab and wait for them to dry off.
-You can weight a) Swap to a backup pair of goggles that you would normally use in different light condition (if you’re that well prepared), b) allow them to dry on your forehead or c) use a hand dryer at the toilet.
+If your goggle is seriously covered in snow, then you’ll need to shake, dab, and wait for them to dry off.
+You can weight a) Swap to a backup pair of goggles that you would normally use in different light conditions (if you’re that well prepared), b) allow them to dry on your forehead, or c) use a hand dryer at the toilet.

 While this is a more expensive option, it’s worth having two pairs of goggles or one pair of goggles with interchangeable lenses.
 Not only is having two lenses going to give you maximum visibility across a range of weather conditions it will also give you a spare google to use while the other dries off or de-fogs.

 The reason why two lenses are better than one is that different googles block out more or less light depending on the VLT (visible light transmission).
 Lenses that block out more light have a lower VLT and are better for bright sunny days while lenses that have a higher VLT let in more light and are great for cloudy days with flat light or to wear in the evening shade.